-Police found the body of a middle-aged man, identified as 41-year-old French national Djamal Kaki, on the ground in the lobby of the condominium Trendy Office & Plaza on 10 Sukhumvit Soi 13 in Bangkok’s Klong Tan Nuea subdistrict in the district of Watthana where the deceased and his girlfriend had been staying.
+Police found the body of a middle-aged man, identified as a 41-year-old French national, Djamal Kaki, on the ground in the lobby of the condominium “Trendy Office & Plaza” on 10 Sukhumvit Soi 13 in Bangkok’s Klong Tan Nuea subdistrict in the district of Watthana where the deceased and his girlfriend had been staying.

 While the investigation into the alleged murder continues, Immigration Bureau chief Pol Lt Gen Surachate instructed investigators at Lumpini Police Station “to handle the case in strict accordance with the law and do nothing to help their colleague”, an article published in the Bangkok Post revealed.